 A Conflict of Interest Policy has been adopted by the university's Board of Governors.
 This policy sets forth provisions to assist governors, officers, faculty and employees in avoiding improper outside influences on institutionally related decisions and activities, or using their position or property of the university for their personal, financial, or political gain.
 The general policy specifically addresses outside interests and compensation; use and disclosure of confidential information; financial and political gain; selling, renting, leasing of property; faculty consultation activity; contracting procedures; and prohibited services after termination of office or employment.

 An employee must disclose to his or her supervisor all relevant facts related to activities which might involve a conflict of interest.
+This disclosure obligation includes involvement in a consensual romantic relationship, as set forth in Section 2.2.4.
 A copy of the complete Conflict of Interest Policy is available upon request from the Department Head or the Office of Human Resources.
 Missouri statutes require any officer or employee of the university who has direct administrative and operating authority to approve, disapprove, or make binding decisions for the university or to authorize or enter into any contract on behalf of the university to provide annual financial disclosure statements.
 The statement must be completed and filed within 30 days of employment or within 30 days of being transferred or promoted into a position determined to be covered by the statutes (e.g., vice-president, director, and manager).